sociocom/EntityNormalizer/README.md

 ---

  ### Python package usage
-After installation,  the `normalized` function can be invoked with the dicitonary and a `list` of entities to produce a `list` of normalized entities.
+After installation,  the `normalize` function can be invoked with the dicitonary and a `list` of entities to produce a `list` of normalized entities.

 #### Example
 ```python